-BlackRock Bitcoin ETF Breaks Volume Record as Bitcoin Rallies to $64K Before Plunging
+Bitcoin ETFs Break Volume Record Led by BlackRock Amid Wild Crypto Price Action

 Market observers pointed to demand for spot bitcoin ETFs as a significant driving force behind the price surge.

-The ten newly-listed spot ETFs attracted over $6.7 billion in net inflows since their debut in January, according to BitMEX Research.
+The ten newly listed spot ETFs attracted over $6.7 billion in net inflows since their debut in January, according to BitMEX Research.
 This week, allocations to the spot ETFs accelerated, surpassing $1 billion in two days, with BlackRock's IBIT alone pulling in $520 million of fresh funds on Tuesday, BitMEX Research data shows.

 Disclosure

-Note: UPDATE (Feb.
-28, 22:25 UTC): Updates ETF trading volume figures at market closing.